Hussi503/Interview-Questions/Kubernetes/Day-1.md

 ### 🔴 7.
 How does Kubernetes manage a large number of Docker containers?

-**"Kubernetes manages large numbers of containers through abstractions such as Pods, Deployments, ReplicaSets, Services, and Controllers.
-Instead of managing containers individually, we define the desired state, and Kubernetes automatically handles scheduling, scaling, networking, monitoring, and recovery."**
+Kubernetes manages large numbers of containers through abstractions such as Pods, Deployments, ReplicaSets, Services, and Controllers.
+Instead of managing containers individually, we define the desired state, and Kubernetes automatically handles scheduling, scaling, networking, monitoring, and recovery.

 ---
 ### 🔴 Why Do We Need It?

 🔴 Container Orchestration